NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 name of a table to be created from the file.
 Before we do this we also need to tell SQLite that our file is in CSV format, with the first line being a column header line.
-To see how that works, let's put the following into a textfile, which we'll call `sqlite-script.sql`.
+To see how that works, let's put the following into a text file, which we'll call `sqlite-script.sql`.

 ~~~
 .mode csv